mdminhazulhaque/kakitangan-cli/README.md

   myleavestat  The user's leave statistics
 ```

-First, you have to login, right?
+First, you have to log in, right?
 You have to pass the username/email via `-u` option.
 The password will be prompted and will be invisible as you type it.
 The password can also be passed via `-p` option but I tell you not to do so.
 Your password will be stored in `.bash_history` which would be a serious security issue.

 ```
 $ kakitangan.py login -u john.doe@dream.job